lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

 For scheduling a Lightly Worker run with a specific selection, you can use the python client and its :py:meth:`lightly.api.ApiWorkflowClient.schedule_compute_worker_run` method.
-You specify the selection with the `selection_config` argument.
+You specify the selection with the :code:`selection_config` argument.

 Here is example for scheduling a Lightly worker run with a specific selection configuration: